Ibrahim Danlad: Club career

+The Ghanaian goalkeeper joined Ethiopian Premier League side Ethiopian Coffee S.C. on August 8, 2024 on a free transfer.
+Danlad spent 2-years at the Ethiopian side and played 55 games conceding 38 goals and keeping 28 clean sheets.
+He returned to Asante Kotoko SC ahead of the 2026/2027 Ghana Premier League.

 International career

 Danlad has played for Ghana at all levels, having represented the nation at under-17 to the senior national team (Black Stars) level.

 In 2017, he was the first choice goalkeeper for the Ghana squad which participated at the 2017 FIFA U-17 World Cup in India, playing all the matches.